DFFlanders/cloud-app-labs/cloud-application-engineer.md

  - [ ] Certiciation (and or demonstrable skills) in Vitual Machines
  - [ ]

- - Demonstrated familiarity with common cloud software architectures, internet service stacks, and virtual machine environments such as Xen or KVM.
  - Good understanding of server architecture and platforms features (compute, storage, and network)
 * Familiarity with server BIOS and Firmware
 * Experience with network and topologies, managed runtime services